Updated March 22, 2022

 Our visitation policies are based on information and guidelines from national, state, and local health care officials.

 This page will be updated frequently to reflect the latest updates to visitation guidelines at all UPMC locations.
-Detailed, in-depth information for each location can be found in the expandable sections below.
+Detailed information for each location can be found in the expandable sections below.

 We encourage you to use FaceTime, Skype, Zoom, and phone calls to virtually visit with loved ones while they are in the hospital.
 If you need help with this, please let a staff member know.

 Inpatient and outpatient visitation is currently restricted, outlined below.
-All hospitals and facilities, except UPMC Chautauqua, will follow these guidelines.
-UPMC Western Maryland will follow UPMC visitation guidelines, unless otherwise stated below.
+All UPMC hospitals and facilities will follow these guidelines, except when local or state regulations differ.
+Because of this, UPMC Chautauqua's visitation policies are listed separately below.
+UPMC Western Maryland follows UPMC visitation guidelines unless otherwise stated.

-UPMC Chautauqua allows one patient support person from 3 to 7 p.m. each day for patients not admitted with suspected or confirmed COVID-19.
+Beginning December 6, 2021, UPMC Chautauqua will allow two patient support persons from 3 p.m. to 7 p.m. each day for patients not admitted with suspected or confirmed COVID-19.

 One patient support person may accompany the patient into the facility and may remain with the patient until the initial intake process is complete.